SFDO-Tooling/CumulusCI/docs/data.md

 containing all of the schema needed for the dataset.

 Then, execute `generate_dataset_mapping`.
-The task inspects the target org and creates a dataset definition encompassing the project\'s schema, attempting to be minimal in its inclusion outside that schema.
+The task inspects the target org and creates a dataset definition encompassing the project's schema, attempting to be minimal in its inclusion outside that schema.
 Specifically, the definition will include:

 -   Any custom object without a namespace
--   Any custom object with the project\'s namespace
+-   Any custom object with the project's namespace
 -   Any object with a custom field matching the same namespace criteria
--   Any object that\'s the target of a master-detail relationship, or a custom lookup relationship, from another included object.
+-   Any object that's the target of a master-detail relationship, or a custom lookup relationship, from another included object.

 On those sObjects, the definition will include